curiouselectric/batlistener/Bat Listener Instructions/BatListenerInstructions.md

 There is a protective film on one side of the laser cut parts.
 This can be removed by peeling off the film.

+# Step 2: Screw down the PCB

+![Insert batteries] (https://github.com/curiouselectric/TVBGone/blob/master/TVBGone_Instructions/Photos/IMG_20160113_123338_sm.jpg "Insert 3 x AAA batteries")

+The PCB is held onto the back plate using the M3 10mm screws and the hex spacers.

+The back plate has the text facing to the back.

+The screws fit through the back plate then through a small circular spacer ring and then through the PCB.

+It is then held in place using the threaded hex spacer.

+Do this for all four corners of the PCB.

+# Step 3: Add end spacers

+![Insert batteries] (https://github.com/curiouselectric/TVBGone/blob/master/TVBGone_Instructions/Photos/IMG_20160113_123338_sm.jpg "Insert 3 x AAA batteries")

+To hold the end spacers in place we again use the 10mm screws and 2 of the hex spacers.

+Put them through the back plate and slightly screw the hex spacer onto the screw.

+Do not fully tighten this, as it will need to spin to be adjusted in the next step.

+# Step 4: Add battery holders

+![Insert batteries] (https://github.com/curiouselectric/TVBGone/blob/master/TVBGone_Instructions/Photos/IMG_20160113_123338_sm.jpg "Insert 3 x AAA batteries")

+The battery holders are 6 spacers which holds one end of the battery, with the other end being held the notch in the PCB.
+There are three types of spacer:
+1 x narrow 3mm spacer (in white frosted plastic)
+4 x wide 3mm spacers (with an “M” etched on them).
+1 x narrow 2mm spacer in clear plastic.

+These fit onto the hex spacers we just added.

+First add the narrow 3mm piece.

+Then the 4 wide 3mm pieces (marked “M”).

+Put the battery into the enclosure.
+The PP3 battery clip fits within the wider section, with the cable able to come out of the side.

+The final narrow 2mm space is put on top.

+# Step 5: Fit top cover

+![Insert batteries] (https://github.com/curiouselectric/TVBGone/blob/master/TVBGone_Instructions/Photos/IMG_20160113_123338_sm.jpg "Insert 3 x AAA batteries")

+The front cover is then put on with the text facing upwards.
+Use the final 6 x 6mm M3 machine screws to hold the front cover in place.
+These fasten into the threaded hex spacers.

+Note: Some covers do not have the hole for the LED.
+The LED can be seen through the frosted plastic, so it is not needed.

+# Step 6: Finished!

+![Insert batteries] (https://github.com/curiouselectric/TVBGone/blob/master/TVBGone_Instructions/Photos/IMG_20160113_123338_sm.jpg "Insert 3 x AAA batteries")

+That is the unit finished!

+The on/off switch and the potentiometer are accessible via the side of the unit.

+You now have your own bat detector.

+There are many things you can investigate including:

+Nature: monitor bats, mice and rats

+Electrical: Check the sound from switching power supplies and fluorescent lights

 # Circuit Overview

 This kit is based upon a circuit originally produced by [Mitch Altman] (http://www.tvbgone.com/cfe_tvbg_main.php)